Once we get Tails Installer into Debian, Mac users without a DVD would be the last ones to have to go through the command line instructions.

 - RPi-sd card builder: worked fine, very simple.
 But need to be modified, it only advertises for SD card and the translation isn't all good (in english), and it looks dedicated to Rasperry Pi.
 But it went fine installing Tails 2.0 on a USB, and then cloning&installing it on another USB which worked as well.

-#10 Updated by sajolida about 3 years ago
+#10 Updated by sajolida over 3 years ago

 - Status changed from Confirmed to Resolved